 You’ll also need to document the entire implementation plan, including all tasks, responsibilities, and delivery dates.
 The more detail you can include, the smoother the implementation is likely to be.
 Finally, you must have a detailed and easy-to-understand report on how your new cloud for maintenance solution will look when it’s up and running.

 Moving to the cloud is a big undertaking and preparation is essential.
 Make sure to set yourself up for success by following the list above, and make sure to communicate regularly with your VIZIYA implementation consultant.
-For more information on how VIZIYA can help your maintenance operation transition to the cloud, please visit viziyacloud.com.
+For more information on how VIZIYA can help your maintenance operation transition to the cloud, please see “WorkAlign Cloud Integration with the Entire Maintenance Workflow” or visit viziyacloud.com.